TheKOG/Fourier_Draw/README.md

 # English

 Project usage process:
 1. Run the kruskal.exe

 2. Input image path (the bitmap format) and gradient threshold (default is 200) according to the process

   Note: the higher the threshold, the more sparse the contour

 3. Run the Fourier.exe

 4. Press F5 to start drawing

 -----------------------------------You can skip the following-----------------------------------

 fourier.exe using advanced tutorials:
 1. Click the screen in order to form a dot matrix

 2. Press Z to undo a point

 3. Press X to restore a point

 4. Press Esc to clear all points

 5. Press F5 to start/end the drawing

 6. Press F1 to show/hide the dot matrix

    Note: when drawing, the program does not display the dot matrix by default.
 Press F1 to display the dot matrix

+7. Press F2 to hide/show the vector

-7. Pause drawing by space
+8. Pause drawing by space

-8. You can modify data.in to set the initial lattice
+9. You can modify data.in to set the initial lattice

    Note: kruskal.exe will output the calculation result to data.in